 DENEB MARTOS

-SCREENINGS FOR SCHOOLS
+SCREENINGS FOR SCHOOLCHILDREN

-In addition to the Xpresa workshop, pre-festival activities include didactic events designed to reach younger audiences by showing them a more exploratory, free, and artistic way of making films.
-These screenings for schoolchildren are held at Domus Museum, in collaboration with the City Council’s Education Department.
+In addition to the Xpresa workshop, pre-festival activities begin long before with gatherings designed for schools intended to reach younger audiences by showing them a more exploratory, free and artistic way of making films.

 It is a chance for young people to discover analogue cinema.
 Photos: María Meseguer